bufbuild/docs.buf.build/docs/bsr/remote-generation/overview.md

 ### Templates

-A **template** is a collection of **plugins** and associated configuration.
-It is used to identify a set of plugins that should be run together, such as `library/protoc-gen-go` and `library/protoc-gen-go-grpc`, where the output of the latter depends on the output of the former.
-Its primary utility is in our **remote generation registries**, where it is used to easily identify a collection of plugins, that when put together provide some functionality, such as the Go gRPC capabilities afforded by combining the aforementioned plugins.
+A **template** defines a collection of **plugins** and associated configuration to use when generating code stubs from Protobuf.
+With templates, you can run multiple plugins together, such as `protoc-gen-go` and `protoc-gen-go-grpc`, where the output of `protoc-gen-go-grpc` depends on the output of `protoc-gen-go`.

-They belong to an **owner** and can be public or private.
-Public templates are available to anyone, while private templates are only available to the owner or members of the owning organization.
+Templates belong to an [owner](../user-management.md#owner) and can be public or private.
+Public templates are available to anyone, while private templates are available only to the owner or members of the owner's organization.

 Buf maintains several official templates: